tastytea/mastodon-cpp/README.md

 * Have at least 1 public or unlisted status.
 * Have at least 1 post favourited.
 * Have no follow requests.
+* Have at least 1 list with at least one account in it.

 ### Packages